some-natalie/some-natalie/_posts/2023-04-03-kubernoodles-pt-5.md

 Now that we have [actions-runner-controller](https://github.com/actions/actions-runner-controller) up and running, we need to think through the runner image some.
 This piece is all about how to build your own image(s) and whether it's a good idea to do that.

-> The end result of this how-to is an image based on UBI 8 that has no `sudo` rights.
-This means container-y things won't work and users cannot modify the base image (which could be great or awful).<br><br>🚢  If you're impatient, here's links to the finished [Dockerfile](https://github.com/some-natalie/kubernoodles/blob/main/images/ubi8.Dockerfile), Helm [values.yml](https://github.com/some-natalie/kubernoodles/blob/main/deployments/helm-ubi8.yml) for [actions-runner-controller](https://github.com/actions/actions-runner-controller) as a [runner scale set](https://github.com/actions/actions-runner-controller/blob/master/docs/preview/gha-runner-scale-set-controller/README.md), and the finished [image](https://github.com/some-natalie/kubernoodles/pkgs/container/kubernoodles%2Fubi8).
+> The end result of this how-to is an image based on UBI 9 that has no `sudo` rights.
+This means container-y things won't work and users cannot modify the base image (which could be great or awful).<br><br>🚢  If you're impatient, here's links to the finished [Dockerfile](https://github.com/some-natalie/kubernoodles/blob/main/images/ubi9.Dockerfile), Helm [values.yml](https://github.com/some-natalie/kubernoodles/blob/main/deployments/helm-ubi9.yml) for [actions-runner-controller](https://github.com/actions/actions-runner-controller) as a [runner scale set](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/deploying-runner-scale-sets-with-actions-runner-controller), and the finished [image](https://github.com/some-natalie/kubernoodles/pkgs/container/kubernoodles%2Fubi9).
 We'll cover a Docker-in-Docker container build later.
 {: .prompt-tip}

 ## All about the default runner image

 There's a default runner image for use that is maintained by GitHub.
 It's very minimal and might suit your needs.
 It's based on the Microsoft container image for .NET, which is based on Debian.
 It adds the [actions/runner](https://github.com/actions/runner) agent, the [container hooks](https://github.com/actions/runner-container-hooks/), and Docker to run container Actions.
 The extraordinarily thoughtful ADR[^1] is [here](https://github.com/actions/actions-runner-controller/blob/master/docs/adrs/2022-10-17-runner-image.md) and it's worth reading several times over.  ([Dockerfile](https://github.com/actions/runner/blob/main/images/Dockerfile) and [image registry](https://github.com/actions/runner/pkgs/container/actions-runner))

-This could be problematic for a few reasons.
+This could be problematic for a few reasons.[^dind]

 1. The `runner` user has sudo rights.
 This allows users the flexibility to modify the image to build their code, automate the toil, and all the other cool stuff that can be done with Actions - drastically reducing the number of bespoke images to maintain for each project.
 This maintenance savings comes at the price of giving users a shell with root access in a pod.
-1. It's running Docker-in-Docker, meaning that you'll need to run it as a privileged pod (previously discussed [here](../securing-ghactions-with-arc/#cluster-settings) and [here](../kubernetes-for-enterprise-ci/#privileged-pods) as to why that's probably not a good idea).
 1. It's based on Debian - this is fine for platform neutral stuff, but if you're in the Red Hat ecosystem doing things specific to that, it's less than ideal.
 Ditto for other Linux ecosystems, but Red Hat is the one I see most frequently.
 1. Because the image has so few things cached and installed inside of it, at scale, running `docker pull` or `apt install` (etc) starts to _really_ eat at your network ingress budget and cause long build times by pulling/installing the same software all the time.